Kameel Ahmady: Child marriage

-Temporary Marriage
+Temporary marriage

 In 2016, Ahmady and his team started a piece of research entitled "A House on Water: A Comprehensive Study Research on Temporary Marriage in Iran", during which various aspects of the phenomenon of temporary marriage were investigated.
 In Ahmady's previous research, a close relationship between temporary marriage and child marriage was established, leading Ahmady and his colleagues to study the phenomenon of temporary marriage in the three metropolises of Tehran, Mashhad, and Isfahan in 2016.
 The team used a method called grounded theory, took qualitative and quantitative approaches, and applied the contextualisation method.
 The findings of this research indicated that pleasure-seeking and child marriage are two central issues related to temporary marriage, which has consequences such as stigma, especially for women, and the formation of negative mindsets in men towards permanent marriage.
 In the book A House on Water (2022), Ahmady states that Iran's laws are silent on temporary marriage, paving the road for early marriage, having extensive social and psychological consequences, especially for young children, and indirectly fuelling the increase in child marriage in Iran.
-This book was published in Iran in 2017 by Shirazeh Publishing House and reprinted in English, Farsi and Kurdish in 2022 by Avaye Buf also in 2023 by LAP Lambert Academic Publishing.
+This book was published in Iran in 2017 by Shirazeh Publishing House and reprinted in English, Persian and Kurdish in 2022 by Avaye Buf also in 2023 by LAP Lambert Academic Publishing.
 Electronic and audio versions are available to the public on the Internet.

-White Marriage
+White marriage

 One controversial piece of Ahmady's research is about the status of "White marriage", or cohabitation, in Iran.
 This research was conducted in the three big cities of Tehran, Isfahan, and Mashhad in 2017 and at the same time as field research conducted about temporary marriage.
 Using a grounded theory method, the study concluded that environmental factors (economic conditions, social structures, and legal and official frameworks), intervening factors (family conditions, the weakening of supervision, and immigration), and contextual factors (relationship experiences and individual worldviews) are the main factors in White marriage in Iran.
 The central phenomenon is the emergence of value and normative changes in people's lifestyles and their leadership actions, and multiplicity and instability of relationships.
 The disintegration of gender stereotypes, freedom of choice, a reluctance to formally marry, social exclusion, a lack of support, and fear of prosecution were identified as the most important consequences of White marriage in Iran.
-The study was published in a book entitled House With Open Door: A Comprehensive Research Study on White Marriage (Cohabitation) in Iran.
-The book was first published in Farsi and English by Mehri Publication in London.
-In 2022 it was republished by Avaye Buf in English, Farsi and Kurdish languages, and its electronic and audio versions were made available on the internet.
+The study was published in a book entitled House with open door: A Comprehensive Research Study on White Marriage (Cohabitation) in Iran.
+The book was first published in Persian and English by Mehri Publication in London.
+In 2022 it was republished by Avaye Buf in English, Persian and Kurdish languages, and its electronic and audio versions were made available on the internet.